TempusOwl/dok-test/content/en/docs/essentials/expections-and-conduct/index.md

 ## House Rules

-If you ever partake in a local event or community check their rules and expectations before diving in.
+If you ever partake in a local event or community, check their rules and expectations before diving in.
 Many have specific rules that may not be obvious, such as no phone/camera use or drinking.
 Rules like these exist to ensure the privacy and safety of attendees, it can be a confusing venture if you do not pay attention.
-If you are unsure about something reach out beforehand and ask if something is alright.
+If you are unsure about something, reach out beforehand and ask if something is alright.

 ## Our Discord Community Rules